hoangthangta/Wikidata2Text/README.md

 - Object matching: mandatory
 - Qualifier matching: mandatory
 - External matching (based on object matching): optional
-- Predicate matching: evluate the results later
+- Predicate matching: evaluate the results later

 Have a look at this figure:
 - Subject matching: He <---> Q1372810
 - Object matching: Bologna <---> Q1893
 - Qualifier matching: July 2011 <---> P580
 - External matching (based on object matching): Serie A <---> Q1893:P118, club <---> Q1893:P31
-- Predicate matching: moved <---> P54 (member of sports team)
+- Predicate matching: moved <---> P54 (member of sports team), our duty is to check the verb "moved" against P54 with/without P530.
+Check the last section of this guildline.

 ![alt text](https://github.com/tahoangthang/Wikidata2Text/blob/main/our_data/mapping_data_process_diagram.png?raw=true)

 # How to evaluate your mapped data?